-A crucial part of conversion rate optimization is removing all the distraction so that the prospects can solely concentrate to buy your products.
+A crucial part of conversion rate optimization is removing all the distractions so that the prospects can solely concentrate to buy your products.

-Here are some key points you should aware about running your eCommerce shop:
+Here are some key points you should aware of about running your eCommerce shop:

 - Designing your site following the basic rules including simple design, smooth navigate, strong calls-to-action (CTAs), being mobile-friendly, including product videos and others.